 "The biggest issue that arises when using foundation on mature skin is that foundation does not go on smoothly," says Trish McEvoy, a makeup artist and founder of her eponymous makeup line.
 "This often happens because our skin becomes drier as it ages, and our cell turnover slows down."
 Because of this, you'll want to look for foundations that are specifically formulated to account for those issues.
-To help you suss out what that means, we tapped a panel of makeup artists to share their favorite foundations for mature skin.
+To help you suss out what that means, we tapped a panel of makeup artists and dermatologists to share their favorite foundations for mature skin.
 Keep reading for what they had to say.

 Why your foundation needs change as you age

 "As you grow older, your skin loses some of its moisture and elasticity, so one issue that arises for women selecting a foundation for mature skin is that their skin may appear textured and dry," says makeup artist Sharandy Osei-tutu.
 Because of this, the most important thing to keep in mind when choosing a foundation for mature skin is the product's texture.
 “You don’t want it to make your pores look bigger, and the wrong product can bring out the wrinkles instead of diffusing the wrinkles," Sandy Linter, a celebrity makeup artist, previously told Well+Good.

 To have more natural finish, Osei-tutu suggests, "staying away from products that advertise themselves as matte and powdery," and instead looking for options that are moisturizing and lightweight, which tend to include words like "hydrating," "luminous," "buildable coverage," and "weightless" on their labels.
 "On mature skin, the finish is so important," says McEvoy.